james-menzies/spotify_opus/README.md

 In order to use this repository locally, you will need a .env file with the relevant client secrets in order to use this code base.
 Please email me for a copy, unfortunately I cannot store this information publically for security reasons.

-Similarly, a populated database can be added on request
+Similarly, a populated database can be added on request, however note that **_the user must be using a Postgres database_**.

 1. Clone the repository locally.
 2. Install a database on your local system if not present.
 I would recommend PostgresQL if wanting to pre-populate the database.